siphesihle252/CodingBasics/README.md

-# HTML & CSS Basics
+# HTML, CSS and JS Basics
 Basics of HTML, CSS and JavaScript;
 Buttons (for Page, Reset & Submit);
 Manual Slide Show;